 - Explore what businesses are nearby, including historical facts, hours of operation, and ratings.

 - Look up restaurant menus, including photos of specific dishes and what people have said about them.

 - Identify plants and animals using photo search to satiate your curiosity.

 - Get homework help with videos and step-by-step instructions.

 Aren’t you excited to try these features?
 Google Lens has made accessing important and interesting information easier than ever by simply using your camera.

-What Can Google Lens Do For Your Business?
+Google Lens For Your Business